ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

   timestamp in San Francisco", a time zone is required because the UTC offset of local time in San Francisco can change from one day to the next.

+Calendar:
+: A set of rules defining how dates are counted and consumed by implementations.
+The set of calendars is as defined by {{TR35}} in the {{CLDR}} data.

 IANA Time Zone:
 : A named time zone that is included in the Time Zone Database (often